Keyboard shortcuts

 Overview

-We will guide you through the plugin creation process in the following steps:
+We'll guide you through the plugin creation process in these steps:

 1. Understand the Plugin Structure - Examine the basic Rust plugin structure